 8. Indoor Scavenger Hunt.
 This can be the perfect activity to do while you make dinner or during a younger siblings nap.
 Get the older kids involved in this one.
 Make it a team effort and involve everyone!
 Here is a fun printable to use.

-9. Snag some NEW activities, books, and other indoor play items: This is a great way to support small businesses and allow for some new activities and play items into your home.
-No one said spring break had to be boring indoors.
+10. Snag some NEW activities, books, and other indoor play items: This is a great way to support small businesses and allow for some new activities and play items into your home.

 Love of Character